jeffkitson-music/holidates/README.md

 ## :pencil2: About
 *"Wait...when is Easter?*"

 That phrase is uttered at many end-of-year scheduling meetings when planning the events for the next academic year.
-While school calendars are usually cylical, many teachers and staff have to manually adjust dates in their calendars/spreadsheets.
+Holiday dates are simple, except when they move!
+Even though academic calendars are usually cylical, many teachers and staff have to manually adjust dates in their calendars/spreadsheets for moving holidays.
 But there is an easier way - automate (as much as possible) the academic calendar creation process!
 One sticking point is always holiday dates.
 Holidates aims to help that.

 ## :calendar: Supported Holidays
 - :turkey: Thanksgiving Break (Wed. before Thanksgiving)